Nathaniel-Dominguez/Counting-Prototype/README.md

 2. **Component Design**: Creating reusable, modular components with clear responsibilities
 3. **Visual Feedback**: Connecting game events to visual and audio feedback systems
 4. **Performance Optimization**: Balancing visual fidelity with runtime performance
+5. **Custom Editor Extensions**: Intuitive setup and visualization for bumpers, score pockets, and spinners
+6. **PBR Materials**: Realistic material appearance

 ## 🔍 Future Enhancements

 Potential areas for expansion:
+- Play tray that visually shows balls being fed into the launcher
+- Upgrade the Score Pockets and Drain Tray to have more interesting animations
+- Add a Ball Reward system that gives the player a chance to earn extra balls based on their score
 - Multiple machine layouts with varying difficulty
 - Custom ball types with unique physics properties
 - Advanced scoring systems with multipliers and combos